Bake Play Smile

 Notes

-If you prefer, you can omit one or either of the sultanas or chocolate chips.
+• You can omit either the sultanas or chocolate chips, if you prefer.

-Store the cornflake cookies in an airtight container at room temperature for up to 1 week or freeze for up to 2 months.
+• Store in an airtight container at room temp for up to 1 week.

 Nutrition